-- Provide AI and cybersecurity solutions to be integrated in vehicle technologies (related to environment perception and on-board decision making) (to Cluster 2). - Develop harmonised procedures, methods and tools for the validation of cyber security for inclusion in conceptual description of an approval scheme of CCAM systems (to Cluster 3). - Provide the basis for validation methods and tools for AI applications in CCAM for integration in validation procedures for CCAM systems (to Cluster 3). - Develop and/or integrate Key enabling technologies (e.g. secure communication, robust and resilient connectivity) contributing to better performance of vehicle-transport system integration (to Cluster 4). - Elevate the possibilities for synergies with stakeholders, also beyond originally mobility focused partners, using enabling technologies to take a systems' perspective in road mobility and CCAM Technologies.
+- Provide AI and cybersecurity solutions to be integrated in vehicle technologies (related to environment perception and on-board decision making) (to Cluster 2). - Develop harmonised procedures, methods and tools for the validation of cyber security for inclusion in conceptual description of an approval scheme of CCAM systems (to Cluster 3). - Provide the basis for validation methods and tools for AI applications in CCAM for integration in validation procedures for CCAM systems (to Cluster 3). - Develop and/or integrate Key enabling technologies (e.g. secure communication, robust and resilient connectivity, edge computing) contributing to better performance of vehicle-transport system integration (to Cluster 4) and of in-vehicle technologies integration in the cloud-edge continuum. - Elevate the possibilities for synergies with stakeholders, also beyond originally mobility focused partners, using enabling technologies to take a systems' perspective in road mobility and CCAM Technologies.